cwshugg/ifttt/README.md

-# ifttt
+# IFTTT

-A collection of IFTTT routines I've written to automate things.
+This repository contains a collection of IFTTT routines & filters I've created to make life easier with automation.